aridoza/foundational-java/Concurrency/concurrency2.md

 ## How Many Threads Should I Use?

 How large should you make your thread pool?
-If each thread pinned the CPU, then you would generally want no more than one thread per CPU.
+If each thread pinned the CPU (i.e. brought CPU utilization near 100%), then you would generally want no more than one thread per CPU.
 So the idea is to look at CPU utilization for one thread, and divide that number into the number of CPUs.
 For example, if we have 4 cores, and the utilization from one thread is 20% per core, then the number of threads for 100% utilization would be 4/.2 = 20.
 If you need to exceed that, then it's probably time to start thinking about upgrading hardware.
 But don't make rash decisions until you test things, because Java is clever about context switching and swapping, so it will still work albeit marginally slower.

 ## Cached Executor